OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 ## Setup

-### Prereq: Ensure you have the "DevMain Channel (Dogfood)"
+### Prereq: Ensure you are on an Office Insider build.

-Ensure that you are on **DevMain Channel (Dogfood)**, with build number **9325 or greater** (we're already into the 5-digit numbers now, so for most of you, that should already be the case).
+- Ensure that you are on an **[Office Insider](https://products.office.com/en-us/office-insider?tab=Windows-Desktop#Tabs_section)** build (a.k.a. **DevMain Channel (Dogfood)**)
+- Also be sure that the build number is **9325 or greater**.
+If you're already on a 5-digit build numbers, you're good to go!

 Note that for purposes of these instructions and the //build timeline, Script Lab will only support Custom Functions **on Windows Desktop**.
+And again, remember that you must be on an **Insider** build, the Custom Functions feature is not flighted for folks outside of Insiders!

 ![Dogfood channel](./.github/images/dogfood-channel.png)

 ## Refresh the Store version of Script Lab

-Until the Store version propagates and automatically updates on everyone's machine (I have an email thread out on that), please **remove Script Lab from "My Add-ins" and re-insert it again from the Store tab**.
-This will ensure that you get the updated functionality.
-If you now see a "Functions" button as the third button in the Script Lab tab in the ribbon, you know you've got the latest update!
+If you don't already see the "Functions" button in the ribbon, click on the "Edit" button in the Ribbon.
+It should prompt you, letting you know that there is an update.
+Once the update installs, you should see the refreshed ribbon, now with three buttons in the "Script" group.

 ## A picture is worth a thousand recalcs